kshulgina/codetta/README.md

 - directly from an alignment summary file (easily downloaded from link) or
 - from your own nucleotide sequence (more complicated and computationally intensive).

-We provide the alignment summary files for over 250,000 bacterial and archaeal genomes analyzed in Shulgina & Eddy (2021).
+We provide the alignment summary files for over 50,000 bacterial and archaeal species analyzed in Shulgina & Eddy (2021) (one genome assembly analyzed per species).
 See our preprint for more detail: [link to preprint]

 ## Download and setup